Zeyad199/Zeyad199/README.md

 - 👋 Hi, I’m @zeemberg
 - 👀 I’m interested in ...
 Web development, Discord development, Mobile development
 - 🌱 I’m currently learning ...
-Typescript, Mobile development, V, Perl
+Typescript, Mobile development, V, Perl, Julia
 - 💞️ I’m looking to collaborate on ...
 Any project
 - 📫 How to reach me ... zeem#5520 on discord